 Some may think I am weird for saying this but it was the things along the hike that I enjoyed more than seeing the Franz Josef Glacier itself. the waterfalls were so fun to play in and around as well as the landscape that made you feel like you fell straight down the rabbit hole with Alice.
 Sure, the glacier was cool to see (no pun intended) but just know there is more to see in Franz Josef than just the famous glacier.

 We may have gotten a little lost on the way to Greymouth but we did make it there eventually and one night was more than enough.

-Similarly to Methven, Greymouth was the perfect spot to break up the driving.
+Similar to Methven, Greymouth was the perfect spot to break up the driving.
 However, in and around Greymouth were some pretty cool things that made this breakup stop worth stopping for.
 My favourite being pancake rocks while also getting a chance to explore the coastline a little more.

-I don’t have too much to say about Greymouth because it was such a short stop over.
-What I can say is that I wouldn’t be planning a trip just to go back there but for the sake of another road trip I would probably have it somewhere on the itinerary.
+I don’t have too much to say about Greymouth because it was such a short stop-over.
+What I can say is that I wouldn’t be planning a trip just to go back there but for the sake of another roadtrip, I would probably have it somewhere on the itinerary.